Deengineers/project-tf-k8s/README.md

 - Save this on your GitHub
 - Make sure to setup billing alerts on your AWS account (we are not responsible for any charges) - so shutdown any instances or clusters
 - Delete all AWS resources after use!
+- All details required are given to you.
+- You have Google, so please use it!